 I saw a family that had been driving for hours to get to our church.
 A family that was surviving on cheap McDonald’s meals, hotel beds and long car rides.
 Kids living on the road.
 A family living out of suitcases.
 Again, I cried.

-The picture, the glimpse that God was giving me just felt like too much.
+The picture, the glimpse behind the prayer cards that God was giving me just felt like too much.
 I didn’t know if I could do it.
 I walked back to Jeremy’s office and tried to collect myself before making my way to kids church where the missionary would be in just a few minutes.